moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q9-Falco.md

 A pod in the "space" namespace has produced an alert that a shell was opened in the container of this pod.

-Find the falco rule that uses this and change the output to show the "user id", "container id", "container image repo"
+Find the falco rule that produces this alert and change the output to include the "user id", "container id", "container image repo"

 #### 1 - Setup falco rule